 What is a Reportable Transaction?

-With shareholder loans to the corporation, interest paid by the corporation may be tax deductible to the corporation, while, on the part of the shareholder, the interest charged may be subject to US taxation.
-With a withholding tax of a maximum of 30%, unless it meets the portfolio interest exemption, which must meet certain specific requirements (Form W8 BEN).
-In the case that the interest rate applied to the loan is lower than the market rate (Applicable Federal Rate) or free of interest, the IRS may charge an appropriate interest rate.
+With shareholder loans to the corporation, interest paid by the corporation may be tax deductible to the corporation, while, on the part of the shareholder, the interest charged may be subject to US taxation, with a withholding tax of a maximum of 30%, unless it meets the portfolio interest exemption, which in turn must meet certain specific requirements (Form W8 BEN).
+In the case that the interest rate applied to the loan is lower than the market rate (the Applicable Federal Rate) or free of interest, the IRS may charge an appropriate interest rate.
 The IRS will analyze the transaction according to its content to avoid disguised distributions of benefits, which are subject to a tax at a maximum of 30% and are not deductible.

 Who is required to file the IRS Form 5472?

-IRS Form 5472 penalties for non-submission or incomplete filing
+IRS Form 5472 – penalties for non-submission or incomplete filing